-The school reserves the right to inspect user directories for inappropriate files and to remove them if found and to take other appropriate action if deemed necessary, including notification of parents.
+The school reserves the right to inspect user directories for inappropriate files and to remove them if found and to take other appropriate action if deemed necessary.
 The School also reserves the right to inspect any personal electronic devices brought onto campus.
-Do not assure that any messages or materials on your computer or the School's systems are private.
+Do not assume that any messages or materials on your computer or the School's systems are private.